Kapil-srivastava-okay/kapil-srivastava-okay/README.md

 # Hi there! 👋 Welcome to My GitHub Profile!
+"God Speed"

 I'm Kapil Srivastava, a passionate Data Analyst with expertise in Data Science and Analytics.
 I thrive on uncovering insights from data, solving complex problems, and building data-driven solutions that drive impactful decisions! 🚀